I’m not sure why anybody would argue with this statement, but people do.

 It’s a Federal concept that is enacted differently with different rules in every state.
 Under the Obama administration, states were encouraged to expand their Medicaid programs to cover more people – basically to increase the minimum accepted income to be eligible for Medicaid benefits.

-In the ideal definition, Medicaid is supposed to cover all low-income people(the definition of that also varies), including disabled people and older folks who aren’t eligible for Medicare.
+In the ideal definition, Medicaid is supposed to cover all low-income people(the definition of low income also varies), including disabled people and older folks who aren’t eligible for Medicare.

-With each state interpreting things differently, Medicaid has become the backup insurance you hope to get, but won’t know until you apply.
+With each state interpreting things differently, Medicaid has become the backup insurance you hope to get, but won’t know until you apply(or have researched your state’s rules).

 This is why Medicare For All is so important – it’s a way to make sure that everybody is covered and increases the chance for all patients to be treated fairly.